Lowe's Toolbox for Education FAQ's

 Q: What kind of projects will qualify for the Lowe's Toolbox for Education program?

-A: There is a preference for funding requests that have a permanent impact such as facility enhancement (both indoor and outdoor) as well as landscaping/clean up type projects.
-Projects that encourage parent involvement and build stronger community spirit will be favored.
+A: There is a preference for funding requests that have a permanent impact such as facility renovations and safety improvements, technology upgrades and tools for STEM programs.
 Please note the grant money cannot be used to pay for memorials, stipends, salaries, artists in residence, field trips, scholarships, or third party funding.
 Only 10% of any award granted can be used toward outside resources such as labor, installation, consultation and delivery.

 For more than 65 years, Lowe's has supported the communities we call home.
 At a time when schools are struggling to support the basic needs of their students, the Lowe's Charitable and Educational Foundation recognizes the importance of financial support.